alessandro-bottamedi/abfk/README.md

 ## ⚙️ Configuration

-To get the dashboard working, you only need to set your public API URL.
-Open the `index.html` file with a text editor and find the `config` object at the beginning of the `<script>` tag.
+To get the dashboard working, you need to set your public API URL.
+For a pre-configured setup that requires no user interaction, you can edit the config object directly within the index.html file.

 ```javascript
 // --- DASHBOARD CONFIGURATION ---